pilancilab/Riemannian_Preconditioned_LoRA/Mix-of-Show/README.md

-# Mix-of-Show experiments for Riemannian LoRA
+# Mix-of-Show Experiments for Riemannian LoRA